2D Animation & Digital Art

 Wilson Leung’s career has been vast and impressive.
 Graduating in 1996, Wilson wasted no time and jumped in to work on one of the biggest toy franchise animation show, Transformers.
 In addition, Wilson also worked on Reboot, the world first 3D animated TV show.
 After completing a few more animation show such as War Planet and Weirdoh, Wilson moved on to pursue his video game career in the year 2000.

 With the mentality of only working with the best, Wilson decided to join Electronic Arts, one of the largest video game studios on the planet.
 As a Lead Motion Capture Specialist, Animator and Manager, he has worked on many award-winning AAA titles.
 For example, Harry Potter, Lord of the Ring, Mass Effect, Dragon Age, Need for Speed, Madden, NHL, FIFA, Dead Space, Dante’s Inferno, God Father, Medal of Honor, MMA UFC, Fight Night, FIFA Street, NBA Street, Army of Two, Def jam, Skate … the list goes on and on.
 He has also worked with many celebrities such as top professional golfer, Tiger Woods, Street basketball team And1, baseball super star Luis Gonzalez, NBA Star Stromile Swift … etc. Other than video games, he has also worked on Gillette commercial featuring Tiger Woods, Roger Federer, and Thierry Henry.
+While Wilson was busy managing many projects, he has also acquired a Bachelor of Technology Management at BCIT to further upgrade his skills.

 Wilson found success in both the animation and video game industries, but he chose to never keep the knowledge to himself.
 Starting in 2002, he started to share what he learned from his profession.
-He has taught at many prestigious schools, such as BCIT, CDIS, Vancouver Film School, Think Tank, Langara College, and Centre for Arts and Technology.
+After acquiring the professional Provincial Instructor Diploma, Wilson has taught at many prestigious schools, such as BCIT, CDIS, Vancouver Film School, Think Tank, Langara College, and Centre for Arts and Technology.
 In 2003, Wilson was interviewed by BCIT.
 In his Article, “Electronic Arts Meets the BCIT Classroom”, he shared his vision on the relationship between gaming and education.
 In 2010, Wilson left EA to pursue his passion for education; he wanted to transform the classroom into a workplace-like learning environment.
 He decided to move to beautiful Kelowna and joined the best Art School in Okanagan area, Centre for Arts and Technology.
 He worked closely with Animation Department Head, Sean Ridgway, who was a Disney Animator, to revise the whole 3D animation curriculum.
 His vision?
 To transform the classroom into a professional studio environment.

 NORM ROEN | TRADITIONAL ANIMATION INSTRUCTOR